 Source: Author, based on Parthier 2008, p.
 143.

-All different types of capacitors are suitable to measure different measurands as described in the following subsections.
-The capacity is also connected with the current and voltage at the capacitor which can be generally described with:
+Different types of capacitors are suitable for measuring different measurands, as described in the following subsections.
+The capacitance is also connected with the current and voltage at the capacitor, which can be generally described with

 iCt=C∙∂uCt∂t, uCt=1C∙iC(t)∙dt